 VICE: Hi Vince.
 Why do you have such an interest in this subject?

 Vincent Cianni: I grew up during the cultural and political upheaval of the 1960s, during the height of the Cold War.
-I was a somewhat clueless but politically aware high school kid and hippie college student when the Vietnam conflict became the Vietnam War.
+I was a somewhat clueless but politically aware high school kid and hippie college student when the Vietnam Conflict became the Vietnam War.
 My convictions were so strong that I was ready to flee to Canada if my number came up in the draft.
-It seems I spent most of my life uninterested in knowing about the military because I supported peace, the fight to end violence and injustice, and the sanctity of life.
-I couldn't understand why anyone would join the military, much less why gay people would join the military, an organization that shunned them.
+It seems I spent most of my life uninterested in knowing about the military because I supported peace, the fight to end violence and injustice and the sanctity of life.
+I couldn't understand why anyone would join the military, much less why gay people would join the military, an organisation that shunned them.

-In November 2009, I was listening to the local public radio station.
+In November 2009 I was listening to the local public radio station.
 The mother of a recently discharged gay 19-year-old private stationed in Iraq was being interviewed.
-When I heard Nathanael Bodon's mother speak about him with love, pride, and confidence, I thought of my own experiences having to hide my identity to family, friends, and colleagues and being the target of bigotry and hate crimes.
+When I heard Nathanael Bodon's mother speak about him with love, pride and confidence, I thought of my own experiences having to hide my identity to family, friends and colleagues and being the target of bigotry and hate crimes.

 How psychologically damaging was the policy?

 By its very nature, DADT was ambiguous and its enforcement was dependent on the attitudes and perceptions of the individual commandos, as well as the attitudes and perceptions of enlisted service members.
 Even tough DADT was intended to protect LGBT service members by prohibiting efforts to ask about their sexual identity.

 Witch-hunts were common in the 1980s because the military was downsizing and many LGBT people were hunted, followed, investigated, interrogated and discharged along with drug addicts, criminals and domestic violence perpetrators.
 The effects of the physical and sexual abuse and witch-hunts were psychologically damaging.